danielsaatchi/EMIT/README.md

 According to [Camrdige dictionary](https://dictionary.cambridge.org/dictionary/english/emit) and [Oxford Dictionary](https://www.oxfordlearnersdictionaries.com/definition/english/emit):
 Verb "emit" means to "send out light, sound, or a smell, or a gas or other substance".
 EMIT (SFID-tag) emits echoes as a passive transponder when interacts with incident certian sound frequency wave.

+This mechanism also exists in nature between [Carnivorous pitcher plant called Borneo and bat](https://commonnaturalist.com/2016/05/13/the-bats-that-live-in-carnivorous-plants/) when bat sends sound and follw the emitted echoes of Borneo to find it for mutualistic acoustic symbiosis.

 ## Files
 - `TPMS_BNF_data.csv`: The dataset used for training and evaluation.